 The American Whitewater and Whitewater Classification System considers the Esopus Creek to be a Class II-III stream meaning that much of the stream is appropriate for beginners with some more challenging sections appropriate for intermediate paddlers.
 The creek is also home to the second oldest kayak slalom race in the United States, in existence since 1964, sponsored by the Kayak and Canoe Club of New York (KCCNY).
 The KCCNY also hosts an annual Esopus Whitewater Funfest, usually in early June, with races, river-runs, and a freestyle “rodeo” where paddlers perform maneuvers and tricks on standing waves.

 Tubing has been a popular pastime on the Esopus Creek since at least the mid-20th Century when school-aged children would take old truck inner tubes, inflate them, and coast down the creek to cool off on a warm summer’s day.
 As time went by and this activity increased in popularity, entrepreneurs began to fill the need for available tubes and safety equipment.
-There are currently two tube rental agencies operating in the Ashokan Watershed: Town Tinker Tube Rentals and F&S Tube Adventures, LLC.
-Back to top
+There is a tube rental agency operating in Phoenicia: Town Tinker Tube Rentals .

 The entirety of the Ashokan Watershed is located within the Catskill Park, which is a patchwork of New York State Forest Preserve and privately owned land.
 On the publically owned lands there are a variety of recreational opportunities including: camping, hunting, fishing, and hiking.
 Many of the hiking trails double as cross-country skiing/snowshoeing trails in the winter months.
 There is an abundance of long hiking trails that transverse many miles of ground and reach several of the high peaks, such as Slide Mountain.
 These trails offer exercise and the chance to enjoy the beauty of nature.
 For more information on NYS public trails, please visit this NYSDEC website describing hiking and rock climbing opportunities.
 DEP also has many lands that are open to the public with designated trails as well as backcountry hiking opportunities.
 Back to top